PedramNavid/portager/README.md

 In short, learning R is a lot like going on a portage.
 However, like a portage, the end result is something really beautiful.

-The goal of portageR is to guide you along that trip, hopefully making it a slightly easier trek.
+The goal of **portager** is to guide you along that trip, hopefully making it a slightly easier trek.

 ## Philosophy